Dance (Alexandra Stan song)

-"Dance" is a song recorded by Romanian recording artist Alexandra Stan for her sophomore studio album, Unlocked (2014).
+"Dance" is a song recorded by Romanian recording artist Alexandra Stan for her second studio album, Unlocked (2014).
 The track was made available for digital download on 16 July 2014, as the album's third single.
 "Dance" was written by Stan, Cosmin Basasteanu, Alexandru Cotoi, Lee Anna McCollum, Mika Moupondo and Erik Lidbom, while production was handled by both Cazan and Lidbom.
 A music video for the song was directed by Khaled Mokhtar and debuted on Stan's YouTube channel on 18 July 2014, where it has since amassed over ten million views.
 The clip was shot during three days in Bucharest, Romania and sees Stan and her backup dancers performing choreographed dances, which were choreographed by Romanian performer Emil Rengle.

 The recording was met with positive reviews.
 Digital Journal praised the song for being "catchy", and Stan for providing "honey-rich" vocals.
 In an interview, Alexandra Stan explained that "Dance" is a "very sexy club song and club image".
 The track was performed during Stan's Unlocked Tour (2014).
 The song became a success in Japan, where it ranked at number 25 on the Japan Hot 100.